JoelNiklaus/LegalDatasets/finetune/german_argument_mining/README.md

 ### Languages

-The language in the dataset is German as it used in Bavarian courts in Germany.
+The language in the dataset is German as it is used in Bavarian courts in Germany.

 ## Dataset Structure

 ### Data Instances

-Each court decision is saved as a json file.
-The json files contain metainformation.
+Each sentence is saved as a json object on a line in one of the three files `train.jsonl`, `validation.jsonl` or `test.jsonl`.
+The file `meta.jsonl` contains meta information for each court.
+The `file_number` is present in all files for identification.
 Each sentence of the court decision was categorized according to its function.

 ### Data Fields